kuboris/no_overhang/README.md

-# Remove overhangs in any 3d print
+# Automatically remove overhangs in any 3d print
 Magic/Automatic removal of overhangs in any object.

-Do you hate overhangs with passion, do you despise removing support structures, do you crave for smooth 3d texture?
+- Do you hate overhangs with passion,
+- Do you despise removing support structures,
+- Do you crave for smooth 3d texture?

 If you do, then this tool is for you.

 ## What is it?